 The PGY1 Pharmacy Residency Program at the University of Arizona College of Pharmacy/El Rio Health is a 12-month program accredited by the American Society of Health-System Pharmacists (ASHP) and the American Pharmacists Association (APhA).
 The ambulatory care program was established in 2009 and the community program in 2016.

 A pharmacist completing the programs will be well-prepared to serve as the next generation of patient care leaders in an outpatient setting.
-The experiences over the course of the year are designed to not only improve your clinical skills, but develop your vision and leadership style.
-Successful residents will be prepared to enter practice, pursue advanced training in a PGY2 residency or fellowship, and be prepared for board certification.
+The experiences over the course of the year build on Doctor of Pharmacy (Pharm.D.) education and outcomes to contribute to the development of clinical pharmacists responsible for medication-related care of patients with a wide range of conditions, but also develop your vision and leadership style.
+Successful residents will be prepared to enter practice, pursue advanced training in a postgraduate year two (PGY2) residency or fellowship, and be prepared for board certification.
 Upon successful completion of the residency program, a certificate will be awarded to the resident by the college and the clinic.